bauer1331/bauer1331.github.io/_posts/2017-3-3-Predicting-Hostility.md

 title: Predicting Hostility with the Correlates of War
 ---

 Hostility between nations is terrifying.
 The Correlates of War dataset allows for investigation into some of the predicting features that can indicate when war may erupt.
-This project aimed to look at time series data to predict when hostility will happen.
+This project aimed to look at time series data to predict when hostility will happen, with the final slide deck below.

 ![](../images/Correlates of War Presentation.jpg)

 ![](../images/Correlates of War Presentation_2.jpg)
 ![](../images/Correlates of War Presentation_3.jpg)
 ![](../images/Correlates of War Presentation_4.jpg)